Vimux/Binario/README.md

 #### Columns

-By default, Binario works with two columns layout (if it possible by screen size) for list pages, but you can also use one column or three columns layout.
+By default, Binario works with two columns card layout (if it possible by screen size) for list pages, but you can also use one or three columns layout.
 Change `Params.columns`to preferable value (from 1 to 3).
-You can also change this option for specific list pages.
+You can also change this option for specific list pages in frontmatter params.

 #### Custom CSS